jcalderaro/team-builder/README.md

 ## Instructions

-**Read these instructions carefully.
-Understand exactly what is expected _before_ starting this project.**

-### Commits

-Commit your code regularly and meaningfully.
-This helps both you and your team lead in case you ever need to return to old code for any number of reasons.

 ### Description

 In this project you'll build an app that will keep track of memebers of a team.
 You'll be able to add members to this team as well as edit their details.

-## Project Set Up

-- [ ] Create a forked copy of this project.
-- [ ] Add your team lead as collaborator on Github.
-- [ ] Clone your OWN version of the repository in your terminal
-- [ ] CD into the project base directory `cd american-football-scoreboard`
-- [ ] Download project dependencies by running one of these two commands `yarn` or `npm install`
-- [ ] Using the same command tool (yarn or npm) start up the app using `yarn start` or `npm start`
-- [ ] Create a new branch: git checkout -b `<firstName-lastName>`.
-- [ ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.
-- [ ] Push commits: git push origin `<firstName-lastName>`.

-Follow these steps for completing your project.

-- [ ] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's Repository). **Please don't merge your own pull request**
-- [ ] Add your team lead as a reviewer on the pull-request
-- [ ] Your team lead will count the project as complete by merging the branch back into master.
-- [ ] Do your magic!

 ## Minimum Viable Product